 - The portfolio’s weighted average loan size is below $500,000, so our transactions are small and more resilient given the high demand for affordable housing, when faced with conditions that negatively affect the real estate market.

-- Generally, our maximum loan-to-value (LTV) ratio is 70%, with a portfolio target of a weighted average LTV at 65% or less.
+- Generally, our loan-to-value (LTV) ranges are from 60-75%, with a portfolio target of a weighted average LTV at 65% or less.
 To determine value we complete an internal evaluation that uses a variety of sources, including an Automated Valuation Model, Broker Price Opinions, as well as our direct sourced market and comparable data.
 On properties with a unique purpose or for larger loans, we typically order appraisals.

 - Loans are typically secured with first position liens.

 - Loan terms range from 6 – 36 months with the weighted average asset life in the loan portfolio target of 12 – 15 months.